-(a) The Secretary shall consider the following requirements in evaluating tribal requests for the acquisition of lands in trust status, when the land is located outside of and noncontiguous to the tribe's tribe's reservation, and the acquisition is not mandated:

-(a) 1) The criteria listed in § 151.10 (a) through (c) and (e) through (h);

-(b) The location of the land relative to state boundaries, and its distance from the boundaries of the tribe's reservation, shall be considered as follows: as the distance between the tribe's reservation and the land to be acquired increases, the Secretary shall give greater scrutiny to the tribe's justification of anticipated benefits from existence of statutory authority for the acquisition.
-The Secretary shall give greater weight to the concerns raised pursuant to paragraph (d) of this section. and any limitations contained in such authority, as identified in § 151.4;

-- (c) Where (2) The purposes for which the land is being will be used; and - (3) If the land to be acquired for business purposes, the tribe is in fee status, whether the Bureau of Indian Affairs is equipped to discharge the additional responsibilities resulting from the acquisition of the land in trust status. - (b) The Secretary shall provide a plan which specifies the anticipated economic benefits associated give great weight to any of the following in accordance with the proposed use§ 151.3: the tribe's need to establish or protect tribal homelands, protect sacred sites or cultural resources, establish or maintain conservation areas, consolidate land ownership, reduce checkerboarding, protect treaty or subsistence rights, or facilitate self-determination.

-(d) Contact with state and local governments pursuant to § 151.10 (e) and (f) shall be completed as follows: (c) Upon receipt of a tribe's-written request to have lands takenoutside the boundaries of an Indian reservation to a reservation acquired in trust status, the Secretary shallwill notify the state and local governments having regulatory jurisdiction over the land to be acquired-, unless the acquisition is mandated by legislation.
-The notice shallwill inform the state andor local government that each will be given 30 calendar days in which to provide written comment as tocomments on the acquisition's acquisition's potential impacts impact on regulatory jurisdiction, real property taxes and special assessments.
+- (a) The Secretary shall consider the following requirements in evaluating tribal requests for the acquisition of lands in trust status, when the land is located outside of and noncontiguous to the tribe's reservation: - (1) The existence of statutory authority for the acquisition and any limitations contained in such authority, as identified in § 151.4; - (2) The purposes for which the land will be used; and - (3) If the land to be acquired is in fee status, whether the Bureau of Indian Affairs is equipped to discharge the additional responsibilities resulting from the acquisition of the land in trust status. - (b) The Secretary shall give great weight to any of the following in accordance with § 151.3: the tribe's need to establish or protect tribal homelands, protect sacred sites or cultural resources, establish or maintain conservation areas, consolidate land ownership, reduce checkerboarding, protect treaty or subsistence rights, or facilitate self-determination. - (c) Upon receipt of a written request to have lands outside the boundaries of an Indian reservation to a reservation acquired in trust status, the Secretary will notify the state and local governments having regulatory jurisdiction over the land to be acquired, unless the acquisition is mandated by legislation.
+The notice will inform the state or local government that each will be given 30 calendar days in which to provide written comments on the acquisition's potential impact on regulatory jurisdiction, real property taxes and special assessments.
+If the state or local government responds within 30 calendar days, a copy of the comments will be provided to the applicant, who will be given a reasonable time in which to reply if they choose to do so in their discretion, or request that the Secretary issue a decision.
+In reviewing such comments, the Secretary will consider the location of the land.

-§ 151.12 Action on requests.

-(If the state or local government responds within 30 calendar days, a copy of the comments will be provided to the applicant, who will be given a reasonable time in which to reply if they choose to do so in their discretion, or request that the Secretary issue a) The_decision.
-In reviewing such comments, the Secretary-will consider the location of the land.
 The Secretary presumes, subject to rebuttal, community benefits without regard to distance of the land from a tribe's reservation boundaries or trust lands.